 - If magnesium is less than 0.25 meq, 25 will appear in the Mg column on the report, regardless of the Mg%.

-Ten pounds of manganese per acre is recommended when the manganese availability index (Mn-AI) is less than 25 and the crop is known to respond well to manganese (Table 1.2).
+Table 1.2).
 For crops where response to manganese is less certain (Table 1.3), a $ refers the grower to the $ Note flyer entitled Secondary Nutrients and Micronutrients.
 When the Mn-AI is less than 25 and the soil pH is 6.2 or greater, $pH appears in the Mn column.
 This designation indicates that high pH is responsible for the manganese deficiency and refers the grower back to the $ Note for several treatment options.

 If a $ notation appears in the Cu column of the Recommendations section for a first crop, it indicates that the crop's response to the addition of copper is uncertain.
 If this notation is for a second crop, it indicates that copper may be needed if it was not applied to the first crop as recommended.
 The crops listed in Table 2.3 have an R in the Cu column if they respond well to copper fertilization.
 The $ Note in Part III of this booklet gives additional information on fertilizing with copper.

-As mentioned in Part I, sulfur leaches readily on sandy soils and accumulates in the subsoil.
+Part I, sulfur leaches readily on sandy soils and accumulates in the subsoil.
 Recommendations for this nutrient vary with soil type and rainfall.
 If the S-I of deep sandy soils is less than 25, fertilization with sulfur is probably necessary.
 The general rate for sulfur application is 20 to 25 lb/acre.
 Sulfur is rarely lacking in piedmont or mountain soils due to their high clay content.
 Under normal growing conditions, sulfur is generally sufficient on organic soils as well.

 Because sulfur is so mobile in the soil, plant tissue analysis is the best way to gauge sufficiency.
 The deficiency symptoms for sulfur and nitrogen are very similar.
 Likewise, soil conditions that cause nitrogen to leach also have the same effect on sulfur.